-Mod V hull design
+Mod V Jon boat hull design

 A Mod V Jon boat is also known as a modified v hull Jon boat and a semi-v Jon boat for reasons we will cover now.

 This is a flat surface takes up about 60% of the bottom of the boat while a curved section, with a slight “V” shape, rises up out of the water at the front bottom of the boat.

-Although a Mod V is still basically a flat bottom boat because it incorporates a slight “V” shape into the curved front part of its bottom it gets the name semi-v Jon boat.
+But because it incorporates a slight “V” shape into the curved bow end of the hull, it gets the name semi-v Jon boat.

 A flat bottom Jon boat is the more traditional type of Jon boat as it has been around a lot longer than its Mod V brother.